JohanvandeKoppel/clPredatorPrey/README.md

 van de Koppel, J., R. Gupta and C. Vuik (2011).
 "Scaling-up spatially-explicit ecological models using graphics processors."
 Ecological Modelling 222(17): 3011-3019.

-To run this model, read my "General-Instructions" repository.
+To run this model, read the explanation on the main page https://johanvandekoppel.github.io.